 The course is open all year and welcome golfers of all ages and abilities.

-The Isle of Raasay is also the perfect, secluded base from which to explore the neighbouring Isle of Skye.
+If you eventually manage to run out of things to do on the Isle of Raasay, the island is also the perfect, secluded base from which to explore the neighbouring Isle of Skye.
 Remember to arrive with a full tank of fuel, or a fully charged electric car because the nearest charge points or filling stations are back in Broadford or Portree on Skye.

 Join our Slàinte Club today.
 Our members enjoy 10% off distillery tours booked online, £5 off their first online order over £50, and are always the first to find out about new releases and stories from the island.